Gavel: A live auction platform that combines live video shopping with live auctions

 We also configured the pipeline to use AWS CloudFormation to manage the client’s infrastructure.
 This allowed us to define their infrastructure as code and automate the creation and management of their resources.

 Additionally we utilized several tools within the pipeline, which made sure the code’s quality and integrity remains intact , such as Pre commit hooks, Sonarqube and Unit testing

 Metrics for Success

-With the implementation of the CI/CD pipeline, the SMB client achieved faster and more reliable deployments.
-The automated pipeline eliminated the need for manual intervention, reducing the risk of human error and ensuring consistent and dependable deployments.
+With the new CI/CD pipeline in place, the client was able to achieve faster and more reliable deployments.
+The pipeline eliminated the need for manual intervention in the deployment process, which helped reduce the risk of human error and ensured consistent and reliable deployments.

 - AWS Certificate Manager: We used AWS certificate manager to easily validate our domain for Secure Sockets Layer/Transport Layer Security (SSL/TLS) certificates and configured it with our load balancer(Backend) and CloudFront service (Frontend) for secure & encrypted communication.